 Cons

-If you are interested in our other reviews have a look at best Cangshan knives or Victorinox chef knife.
+If you are interested in my other reviews have a look at best Cangshan knives or Victorinox chef knife

 Pros

-- Can be used as a utility knife
+• Can function effectively as a utility knife

 Cons